valhuber/python-rules/README.md

   *   Imagine, for example, a customer might have thousands of Orders, each with thousands of OrderDetails.

+###### Example: Chaining
+The *Add Order* example illustrates **chaining**:

+* OrderDetails are referenced by the Orders' `AmountTotal`, so it is adjusted

+* The `AmountTotal` is referenced by the Customers' `Balance', so it is adjusted

+* And the Credit Limit constraint is checked (exceptions are raised if constraints are violated)

+All of the dependency management to see which attribute have changed, the sql commands to read and adjust rows, and the chaining are fully automated by the engine based on the rules above.
+This is now 5 rules represent the same logic as 200 lines of code.

 ##### State Transition Logic (old values)
 Logic often depends on the old and new state of a row.